 - Scroll down to the end, where you will see the interests of the person.

 - Click on See All

 - Follow the interests you like by clicking on the '+Follow' option.

 - You will see a checkbox along with the '✓Following' icon.

 LinkedIn is all about building a strong network.
-This features right here, enables you to do that exact thing.
+This feature right here enables you to do that exact thing.

 To Add Interests on LinkedIn comes with its Benefits

 The key benefit of adding interests on LinkedIn, as aforementioned, is that it could make you a potential and robust candidate as compared to others whose 'Interests' section is not updated.

 Moreover, it also benefits the advertisers on LinkedIn, which indirectly might come back to you.

 Suppose you are adding "Amazon" to your interests as you might want to get a job role in the company and learn more about their latest updates on LinkedIn.
-And after a month, if they advertise about their upcoming walk-in interviews on LinkedIn, then as an advertiser, they've got a choice to select the target audience as those who are interested in Amazon.
+And after a month, if they advertise their upcoming walk-in interviews on LinkedIn, then as an advertiser, they've got a choice to select the target audience as those who are interested in Amazon.